Carlton Yoshioka, Ph.D.,

 ASU Lodestar Center

 Welcome to Research Friday!
-As part of a continuing series, we invite a nonprofit scholar, student, or professional to highlight current research reports or studies and discuss how they can inform and improve day-to-day nonprofit practice.
+As part of a continuing weekly series, each Friday we invite a nonprofit expert from our academic faculty to highlight a research report or study and discuss how it can inform and improve day-to-day nonprofit practice.
 We welcome your comments and feedback.